Deer hay wind

 A deer hay wind, deer fold or elrick is an artificial, natural or modified natural feature used in the culling, capture or management of deer in relation to deer parks or natural woodland and open countryside.
 These structures have existed for many centuries and after falling out of use and their function having been forgotten the more substantial earth or stone examples have attracted names such as Roman Trenches, Old Fortifications, etc. The hinds were the main target of the hunt.
+Deer dykes were also a substantial landscape feature built to exclude deer from crops on newly cleared land with ditches on the outside and hedges or wooden fences on top of stone banks.

 History

 Deer hay winds, folds and elricks were sites where by means of traps wild deer were killed or caught.
 Evidence that during Saxon times deer hunting was taking place in this fashion survives in a tract written by a 10th-century monk called Ælfric who wrote "I weave myself nets and set them in a suitable place and urge on my dogs so that they chase the wild animals until they come into the nets unawares and are thus ensnared and I kill them in the nets."

 In several Saxon documents 'Deer Parks' are recorded to as 'Derhage' or 'Deer-hay'.
 The Saxon word haga means a palisade or pale, an enclosure, hedge, or set of nets and is also regarded as the etymological root of the word hay.
 The term haga or hay effectively came to mean a deer park.
 The words haga, hage, hege, haia, etc. all relate to the managing of deer.
-The Doomsday Book records 31 parks with a few still held by Anglo-Saxons.
+Domesday Book records 31 parks with a few still held by Anglo-Saxons.
 The 'deer-hays' of Anglo-Saxon times would have been more or less temporary structures although some may have developed into places where deer were kept until such a times as they were needed at which point they would be killed.

 Imparkment developed from the 12th to the 14th centuries, reaching its peak in the early 1300s at which time around 3,200 parks in England covered up to 2% of the total land area representing about a quarter of the country’s woodland.

 The word elerc or erelc in Gaelic originally meant 'ambush' and later meant a 'deer trap' described as a funnel-like defile, artificial or natural into which deer were herded so that they could be contained and then killed.
 The personal or place name 'Elrick' is linked to such deer traps.
 The Gaelic name Tainchell was the term used for the group of beaters who took part.
 The Gaelic word 'eilid' means a hind and this association may explain why the word after linguistic evolution in Wigtownshire to 'eileirg' or ' eileirig' with the meaning of 'deer-trap' and the local place-names 'Eldrig', 'Elrig', 'Elrick', etc. derive from this source and some of the defiles used in the hunt can still be identified.